demisto/content/Packs/DigitalGuardian/Integrations/DigitalGuardianARCEventCollector/DigitalGuardianARCEventCollector_description.md

 ## Digital Guardian ARC Event Collector Help

+**Important:**
+This integration is supported by Palo Alto Networks.

-### Required Parameters
+### Configuration

-API Client ID

-API Client Secret

-Gateway Base URL

-Auth Server URL

-Export Profile
+Event fetch interval should be set to "1 hour".
+System fails when fetching every "1 minute".

-### How to get them
+### How to get the configuration parameters
 API Client ID:
 This is the Tenant ID and can be found in the ARC Tenant Settings